Baze v. Rees: Background of the case

 Ralph Baze and Thomas Bowling were sentenced to death in Kentucky, each for a double-murder.
-They argued that executing them by lethal injection would violate the Eighth Amendment prohibition of cruel and unusual punishment.
+Baze shot and killed officers Steve Bennett and Arthur Briscoe in 1992 while they were serving multiple warrants against him.
+Bowling shot and killed Eddie and Tina Earley outside their dry cleaning business in 1990.
+The two argued that executing them by lethal injection would violate the Eighth Amendment prohibition of cruel and unusual punishment.
 The governing legal standard required that lethal injection must not inflict "unnecessary pain", and Baze and Bowling argued that the lethal chemicals Kentucky used carried an unnecessary risk of inflicting pain during the execution.
 Kentucky at the time used the then-common combination of sodium thiopental, pancuronium bromide, and potassium chloride.
 The Supreme Court of Kentucky rejected their claim, but the U.S. Supreme Court granted certiorari.

 The case had nationwide implications because the specific "cocktail" used for lethal injections in Kentucky was the same one that virtually all states used for lethal injection.
 The U.S. Supreme Court stayed all executions in the country between September 2007 and April 2008, when it delivered its ruling and affirmed the Kentucky top court decision.
 It is the longest period with zero executions in the United States from 1982 to date.